ametnes/terraform-provider-ametnes/docs/index.md

 layout: ""
 page_title: "Provider: Ametnes Cloud"
 description: |-
-    Creates and manages an Ametnes Data Service Location.
-An Ametnes Data Service Location is essentially a dedicated kubernetes cluster that is management by Ametnes and has an Ametnes Cloud Agent installed.
+  Creates and manages resources in an Ametnes Data Service Location.
+An Ametnes Data Service Location is essentially a dedicated kubernetes cluster with an Ametnes Cloud Agent installed.
 Data services are then created and managed in the cluster using this terraform provider.
 ---

 # Ametnes Cloud Provider